 Pope has 30 years in the telecommunications business and was a vice president and general manager with Charter Communications before joining Cox.

 He received the James M. Cox Award from Cox Enterprises in 2022.
-One of the highest honors for Cox employees, it is based on their work at Cox to build a better future.
+As one of the highest honors for Cox employees, the award is based on an employee’s work at Cox to build a better future.

 Pope’s other recognitions include being named one of Cablefax Magazine’s Most Influential Minorities in Cable in 2017 and 2018.
 In 2019 and 2020, he was recognized by Cablefax as one of their Top 100 Power Players.

-According to his Cox bio, Pope believes in paying it forward and does so through mentoring young men who grew up without a father figure.
+According to his Cox bio, Pope believes in paying it forward by mentoring young men who grew up without a father figure.